-In 2021, cancer will be diagnosed in an estimated 15,590 children/adolescents 0 to 19 years of age and will be the cause of 1,780 deaths [2].
-Among children 1 to 9 years of age in the United States, cancer is the second leading cause of death (behind unintentional injuries), and it is the fifth leading cause for older children, representing approximately 5.5% of all deaths among individuals 10 to 24 years of age [11].
-Hematologic cancers are among the most common childhood cancers in children 0 to 14 years of age; brain and central nervous system tumors and lymphomas are the most common types of cancer diagnosed in adolescents 15 to 19 years of age [2].
+In 2023, cancer will be diagnosed in an estimated 15,190 children/adolescents 0 to 19 years of age and will be the cause of 1,590 deaths [2].
+Among children 5 to 9 years of age in the United States, cancer is the second leading cause of death (behind unintentional injuries), and it is the third leading cause for older children, representing approximately

+8.5% of all deaths among individuals 10 to 24 years of age [11].
+Hematologic cancers are among the most common childhood cancers in children 1 to 4 years of age; brain and central nervous system tumors and lymphomas are the most common types of cancer diagnosed in adolescents 15 to 19 years of age [2].
 Hematologic cancers are classified as leukemia when they involve primarily blood and bone marrow and as lymphoma when they arise from lymph nodes or other organs.
 Over the years, several systems have been developed to classify hematologic cancers.
-The uniform standard now used is the World Health Organization (WHO)/Revised European-American Lymphoma (REAL) system, now in its fourth (revised) edition [12; 13].
+The uniform standard now used is the World Health Organization (WHO)/Revised European-American Lymphoma (REAL) system, now in its fifth (revised) edition, published in 2022 [12; 13; 14].
 This system differentiates hematologic cancers into four broad categories: myeloid, lymphoid, mast cell, and histiocytic neoplasms.
 Specific disease entities are further defined within these categories on the basis of morphologic, immunophenotypic, genetic, biologic, and clinical criteria.
 The hematologic cancers occurring in childhood are predominantly lymphoid or myeloid.
-The revision clarifies the diagnosis and management of lesions at very early stages and refines the diagnostic criteria for some entities [13].
+For the first time, in an effort to prevent the over-diagnosis of lymphoma and to improve the recognition of clinicopathologically distinct entities, non-neoplastic conditions mimicking lymphoma or representing an important differential diagnosis have been included [14].

 Lymphoid and myeloid leukemias are further classified as acute or chronic, depending on the maturity of the cells affected and the pace of disease progression; acute leukemia affects immature cells (lymphoblasts) and progresses rapidly, whereas chronic leukemia affects mature cells and progresses more slowly.
 According to the International Classification of Childhood Cancer (ICCC), leukemia is categorized according to five diagnostic groups.
-Two of these groups-lymphoid leukemia and acute myeloid leukemia-account for approximately 83% of all leukemias [1].
+Two of these groups-lymphoid leukemia and acute myeloid leukemia-account for approximately 85% of all leukemias [1].

-Acute leukemia is the leading type of childhood cancer, representing 24.3% of all new childhood cancer cases [14].
-Lymphoid leukemia is more common in both children and adolescents, with acute lymphocytic leukemia (ALL) accounting for 8.3% of leukemias in children and adolescents, compared with acute myeloid leukemia (AML), which accounts for 3.6% of leukemias in children and adolescents [14].
-Chronic lymphocytic leukemia and chronic myeloid leukemia occur primarily in individuals who are at least 50 years of age and are rare in children/adolescents [15].
+Acute leukemia is the leading type of childhood cancer, representing 25.4% of all new childhood cancer cases [15].
+Lymphoid leukemia is more common in both children and adolescents, with acute lymphocytic leukemia (ALL) accounting for 25% of leukemias in children and adolescents, compared with acute myeloid leukemia (AML), which accounts for 20% of leukemias in children and adolescents [15].
+Chronic lymphocytic leukemia and chronic myeloid leukemia occur primarily in individuals who are at least 50 years of age and are rare in children/adolescents [16].
 Because of the rarity of the chronic forms of leukemia in children, the focus in this course is on ALL and AML.

-According to the National Cancer Institute's Surveillance, Epidemiology, and End Results (SEER) Program, 3,318 children and adolescents were diagnosed with lymphoma between 2009 and 2018 [1].
-Hodgkin lymphoma is the most prevalent cancer among adolescents and young adults 15 to 19 years of age, representing 6.7% of all childhood cancers in this age group; non-Hodgkin lymphoma accounts for 4.3% [1].
-Among children 14 years of age and younger, non-Hodgkin lymphoma is the more prevalent lymphoma, accounting for 9% of cancers, with Hodgkin lymphoma representing less than 6% [1].
+According to the National Cancer Institute's Childhood Cancer Data Initiative, 2,860 children and adolescents were diagnosed with lymphoma in 2020 [1].
+Hodgkin lymphoma is the most prevalent cancer among adolescents and young adults 15 to 19 years of age, representing 13% of all childhood cancers in this age group; non-Hodgkin lymphoma accounts for 7% [1].
+Among children 14 years of age and younger, non-Hodgkin lymphoma is the more prevalent lymphoma, accounting for 7% of cancers, with Hodgkin lymphoma representing less than 6% [17; 18].

-The incidence of pediatric ALL and AML increased significantly between 1975 and 2018.
-The incidence of non-Hodgkin lymphoma showed no measurable increase, while the incidence of Hodgkin lymphoma has decreased [1].
-Mortality associated with pediatric leukemia and lymphoma has also decreased, with the greatest decreases in ALL and AML [1].
+The incidence of pediatric ALL and AML increased significantly between 1999 and 2019.
+The incidence of non-Hodgkin lymphoma showed no measurable increase, while the incidence of Hodgkin lymphoma has decreased [18].
+Mortality associated with pediatric leukemia and lymphoma has also decreased, with the greatest decreases in ALL and AML [2].